SysKitTeam/docs-point/integrations/webhooks.md

 ### Response

-In case of successful deletion, `204 No content` status code is sent in the response.
+If the deletion was successful, the `204 No content` status code is returned.

-If the enpoint is not found in Syskit Point the `404 Not Found` status code is returned.
+If the endpoint is not found in Syskit Point, the `404 Not Found` status code is returned.

 {% tabs %}
 {% tab title="404" %}